jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Network/Assign-Secondary-IPs.md

 # Assign Secondary Private IP

-The private IP of JD Cloud is an IP address that cannot be accessed through the Internet.
-JD Cloud supports you to assign multiple private IP addresses to different elastic network interface of the instance, which are the main private IP and secondary private IPs of the corresponding ENI.
+The private IP of JD Cloud & AI is an IP address that cannot be accessed through the Internet.
+JD Cloud & AI supports you to assign multiple private IP addresses to different elastic network interface of the instance, which are the main private IP and secondary private IPs of the corresponding ENI.
 Each private IP can be associated to an elastic IP:

 Primary private IP address: The first private IP address assigned when elastic network interface is created can be specified by the user or assigned by the system but not supported for release.